Lummysloane/ansible-config-mgt/README.md

 # Jenkins is now working
 # have been able to make it work

-updates on pushing to jenkins
+updates on pushing to jenkins again